 - Eat less low-fat dairy (making osteoporosis worse)

 - Eat more fat (again, bad for cardiovascular health)

 These changes in eating habits can put people at increased risk for chronic diseases.

 Dentures don’t have to make an impact on your sense of taste or your health.
 You can reduce the impact dentures will have on you by:

-When you invest in quality dentures and care for them properly, you will enjoy a much higher quality of life, which may include not only better memory and a richer taste, but a more attractive appearance and greater confidence.
+When you invest in quality dentures and care for them properly, you will enjoy a much higher quality of life.
+This may include not a richer taste leading to better memories, but a more attractive appearance and greater confidence.
 Properly fitting dentures can even make it easier to enjoy a more active life as you get older.